Kreyson: Subsequent albums and hiatus

 In 1992, Kreyson released their second studio album, titled Křižáci (Crusaders).
 The record saw a shift towards faster, more speed metal-oriented tracks.
 As with Angel on the Run, an English version of this album was released, titled Crusaders.
 This album also attained gold status.

 1993 saw the release of Křížek's second solo album, Klíč k mé duši (Key to my soul), and Kreyson's third studio album, Elixír života (Elixir of life).
-This record did not prove to be as successful as the band's previous two efforts, though it did not fare poorly either.
+This record did not prove to be as successful as the band's previous two efforts, though it did not sell poorly either.
 Jaroslav Bartoň played only a few solos on the album, and the majority of the guitar tracks were recorded by Petr Henych.

 The band's next effort, Zákon džungle (Law of the jungle) was released in 1995, though by this point they were no longer signed to Tommü Records, which had released their previous albums.
 A follow-up album was planned, but it never materialized and the band subsequently went on a 10-year hiatus after issuing a compilation album titled The best of, in 1996.